geomagpy/IMBOT/README.md

 it comes to expected meta information, requested information is missing in more than 75% of all submissions.
 Nevertheless, most of these issues are not difficult to solve, although they would require a significant amount of discussion between data checker and submitting institute.

-In this article we briefly summarize general aspects of a data reviewing process.
-We will list a number of reviewing tasks to be performed and possible issues with data submissions, specifically submission of one-second data to INTERMAGNET, although such issues might generally affect any other data submission.
-We will introduce an automatic routine to assist the peer review process by taking over a significant amount of checking tasks.
-The principle idea of IMBOT, this automatic data checker, is to minimize the work load on both sides, data supplier and data checker, and provide data as fast as possible to end-users.

 ## 2. Data checking tasks